Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 ## Step 7: Configure Swap

+**CAUTION: Swap on ZFS pool may deadlock on systems with extremely high memory pressure, see** https://github.com/zfsonlinux/zfs/issues/7734

 7.1  Create a volume dataset (zvol) for use as a swap device:

     # zfs create -V 4G -b $(getconf PAGESIZE) -o compression=zle \